Sultan Agung of Mataram: Legacy

-Sultan Agung is revered in contemporary Java for his unification of Java, modernizing reforms, as well as his wars with the Dutch.
+Sultan Agung is revered in contemporary Java for his unification of Java, modernizing reforms, and his wars with the colonial Dutch.
 In 1975, he was nominated and confirmed as a National Hero of Indonesia (Pahlawan Nasional Indonesia).
-His existence within a cultural framework where myth and magic are intertwined and the scarcity of verifiable records of his early life have elevated him to heroic and near-mythical status.
+His existence within a cultural framework, where myth and magic are intertwined and the scarcity of verifiable records of his early life, have elevated him to heroic and near-mythical status.

-In the syncretic religious culture of Java, with its mixture of Hinduism, Buddhism, and Islam; pilgrimage to his graveyard complex is considered auspicious, and many make considerable effort to go to Imogiri at appropriate times and days in the Javanese and Islamic calendars.
+In the syncretic religious culture of Java, with its mixture of Hinduism, Buddhism, and Islam, pilgrimage to his grave is considered auspicious, and many make considerable effort to go to Imogiri at appropriate times and days in the Javanese and Islamic calendars.

 His influence and imagination in the popular mind remain strong to the present day, exemplified by the making of the 2018 Indonesian film Sultan Agung Mataram 1628.

 Family

 His original name was Raden Mas Jatmika, also popularly known as Raden Mas Rangsang.
 He was the son of Anyakrawati and Ratu Mas Adi Dyah Banawati.
 His father was Mataram's second monarch, and his mother was the daughter of Prince Benawa, the last Sultan of Pajang.

-Another version said that Sultan Agung was the son of Prince Purbaya (Anyakrawati's brother).
-It was said that Prince Purbaya exchanged the baby born by his wife with the one born by Dyah Banawati.
-This version is an opinion of a minority whose truth has to be proven.
+Another account states that Sultan Agung was the son of Prince Purbaya, brother of Anyakrawati, and that Prince Purbaya exchanged the baby born by his wife with one born by Dyah Banawati; this is a minority and unverified opinion.

-Like other Mataram's monarchs, Sultan Agung had 2 main queen consorts:
+Like other Mataram monarchs, Sultan Agung had two main queen consorts: